 Best things to do in Cape Town

 What is it?
-The clue is in the name.
+The clue’s in the name.
 A trip up this iconic landmark is absolutely worth your time.
-The energetic might like to hike, but nobody’s judging if you plump for the cable car.
+The more energetic may prefer to hike, but nobody’s judging if you plump for the cable car.

 Why go?
-The views are, of course, spectacular (though be warned that cloud cover – known locally as the tablecloth – can swoop in very suddenly and obscure it completely).
-There’s a short circular route to walk while you’re up there which will offer up many impressive photo opportunities.
+The views are simply spectacular (though be warned that cloud cover – known locally as the tablecloth – can swoop in very suddenly and obscure the panorama completely).
+There’s also a short circular walking route you can follow while you’re up there.

 Why go?
-There aren’t heaps of places to sit back and soak up some sunshine in Cape Town’s city centre, and certainly none of them are this green.
-Check the events schedule before you go as there are often craft markets at weekends and sometimes opera performances on their idyllic open-air stage.
+There aren’t many places to sit back and soak up some sunshine in Cape Town’s city centre – and certainly none quite this lush.
+Check the events schedule before you go if you want to catch a trail run, craft market or the Summer Sunset concert series.

 What is it?
 A sandy stretch of shoreline on the Cape Peninsula with rocky outcrops and wild waves.
 Not so good for lounging on or swimming in, but makes for a wonderful coastal walk.
-Particularly as it’s home to a load of African penguins.
+The main draw is the colony of wild African penguins.

 Why go?
 Didn’t you hear?
-There are penguins!
+There are penguins.
 They waddle, they swim, they squawk at each other, they smell a bit weird.
-Penguins are brill.
+And they’re here in their hundreds.

 Why go?
-Now a living museum, Robben Island Prison is a site of major – if horrific – historical importance.
+The Robben Island Prison museum is a site of major – if horrific – historical importance.
 Just shy of 7km from the Cape Town coast, visitors are welcome on pre-booked tours.
 Former inmates provide part of the tours, offering direct insight into what it was really like during the struggle against apartheid.

 What is it?
-An achingly trendy and wildly popular Saturday food market in Woodstock’s Biscuit Mill development, which is home to dozens of independent businesses.
+An achingly trendy and wildly popular Saturday food market in Woodstock’s Biscuit Mill development, now home to dozens of independent businesses.
 It’s peak gentrification, but there’s no ignoring the quality of what’s on sale.

 What is it?
-This cutesy suburb has a colourful collection of shops along its seafront which mainly sell things that you don’t need but really want.
-The café scene is also excellent, so it’s a very leisurely place to spend an afternoon pottering around.
+This cutesy suburb has a colourful selection of shops along its seafront which mainly sell things that you don’t exactly need, but really want.
+The café scene is also excellent, so it’s a leisurely place to spend an afternoon pottering around.

 What is it?
-A non-profit shop set up by South African artists that provides work for local women who specialize in traditional beadwork.
-The multi-coloured creations – everything from tiny worry dolls to life-size porcupines – are completely spectacular.
+A non-profit shop set up by South African artists that provides work for local women working in traditional beadwork.
+Their bold creations – everything from tiny worry dolls to life-size porcupines – are totally spectacular.

 Why go?
-The beaded sculptures are always creative (don’t be surprised if the zebras are striped in all the colours of a pack of Skittles) and made with considerable skill.
-Buy souvenirs to take home knowing you’ve helped hundreds of women to support their families and gain some independence.
+The beaded sculptures are always outlandish (don’t be surprised if the zebras are rainbow-striped) and made with considerable skill.
+Buy souvenirs to take home knowing you’ve helped hundreds of women support their families and gain some independence.

 What is it?
 A chic but very approachable bar that stocks an Aladdin’s cellar of unusual wines, mostly low-intervention.
 The food menu of seasonal small plates makes it doubly hard to leave.

 Why go?
-The Western Cape’s wines are plentiful, affordable and among the best in the world, so you’d be a fool not to make the most of being so near the vineyards.
-Also, Publik is a great place from which to experience the classily cool district of Tamberskloef.
+The Western Cape’s wines are plentiful, affordable and among the world’s best, so you’d be a fool not to make the most of being so near the vineyards.
+Also, Publik is a great place from which to experience the classily cool district of Tamboerskloof.

 What is it?
-The very definition of a meat feast, this eatery started life as a very low-key butcher’s; Mzoli sold meat from her garage.
-Now locals and tourists flock to her shop each weekend to choose meat from the counter that’s then marinated, cooked on the braai (barbecue) and devoured at the plastic tables outside.
+The very definition of a meat feast, this restaurant started life as a low-key butcher’s when Mzoli Ngcawuzele sold meat from his garage.
+Now locals and tourists flock to his permanent address to choose meat from the counter that’s then grilled on the braai (barbecue) and devoured at the communal plastic tables outside.

 Why go?
 It’s the place to be in Gugulethu, a township to the south-east of the city.
-Booze can be picked up in the shop across the road and there are often DJs and local bands often rock up to keep the crowds happy, but head down early to beat the queues.
+DJs and local bands often rock up to keep the crowds happy, but head down early to beat the queues.

 What is it?
-Word has it that Madonna has a house in Camps Bay.
-What better recommendation do you need?
-The beach-centred suburb is the fanciest in the country, and thus the top choice for a deservedly spenny sundowner.
+The beach-centred Camps Bay suburb is one of the wealthiest in the country, and the top choice for a deservedly spenny sundowner.

 Why go?
-If your drink of preference is ‘a bottle of Grey Goose for the table’ then you’ll fit right in at Chinchilla, a rooftop bar with sandy, palm tree-speckled vistas on all sides.
+If your preferred tipple is ‘a bottle of Grey Goose for the table’ then you’ll fit right in at Chinchilla, a rooftop bar with sandy, palm tree-speckled vistas on all sides.
 If it’s not, this is the most extraordinary people-watching spot in town.

 What is it?
-Browsing the little cafés, boutiques and vintage shops on Long is a classic way to spend an afternoon in Cape Town.
-Its row of pretty Victorian buildings brings together traditional African crafts, spiritual trinkets and hipster-friendly bars in a way that makes it a great introduction to the city’s outlook.
+Browsing the dinky cafés, boutiques and vintage shops on Long Street is a classic way to spend an afternoon in Cape Town.
+Its row of pretty Victorian buildings brings together traditional African crafts, spiritual trinkets and trendy bars in a way that makes it a great introduction to the city as it is right now.

 Why go?
-Souvenirs aren’t all you’ll stuff your suitcase with after browsing the treasures in The Long Street Antique Arcade, the vintage clothes in Mungo and Jemima and the coffees in Rcaffe.
+Souvenirs aren’t all you’ll stuff your suitcase with after browsing the treasures available along the Long Street Antique Arcade, the vintage clothes at Mungo and Jemima, and the coffee from Rcaffe.